fieldtrip/website/reference/data2bids.md

- FT_DATATYPE_SENS as an "elec" field in the input data, or you can specify it as cfg.elec or you can specify a filename with electrode information. cfg.elec                    = structure with electrode positions or filename, see FT_READ_SENS
+ FT_DATATYPE_SENS as an "elec" field in the input data, or you can specify it as cfg.elec or you can specify a filename with electrode information. cfg.elec                    = structure with electrode positions or filename, see FT_READ_SENS For NIRS data you can specify an optode definition according to FT_DATATYPE_SENS as an "opto" field in the input data, or you can specify it as cfg.opto or you can specify a filename with optode information. cfg.opto                    = structure with optode positions or filename,see FT_READ_SENS

  General BIDS options that apply to all data types are cfg.InstitutionName             = string